Probing confinement in a $\mathbb{Z}_2$ lattice gauge theory on a quantum computer: Methods

 \subsection{Qubit selection}

 For each studied scenario, we average over several configurations of qubits (chains or rings of given length) in order to reduce errors.
 Since the performance of qubits and gates varies in position as well as time, it is crucial to identify those that perform well in a given experimental session.
 While calibration data for readout, single-, and two-qubit gates can indicate qubits that perform especially bad, it does not pick out the best ensembles of qubits.
 Hence, we use a layered approach.
 At the beginning of a session, we use the calibration data to exclude the qubits and two-qubit gates identified to have particularly high error rates.
 In order to reduce the number of possible configurations (i.e., chains or rings for our purposes) to an amount feasible to benchmark, we further employ a simple cost function using the calibration data as input.
 We then use a minimal model for a specified parameter set to pick suitable ensembles among the remaining possible sets of qubits.
 To address time-dependent drifts within the duration of a session, we repeat the minimal model test between experiments, restricted to qubit sets performing well in the test at the beginning of the session.
-With this procedure, we pick $5$ chains of qubits in the case of Fig.~\ref{fig:Overview}d,e and $10$ rings with periodic boundary conditions for Fig~\ref{fig:confinement} and Fig.~\ref{fig:u1_protection}, on which the experimental runs are executed and averaged over.
+With this procedure, we pick $5$ chains of qubits in the case of Fig.~\ref{fig:Overview}d,e and $10$ rings with periodic boundary conditions for Fig.~\ref{fig:z2_dynamics} and Fig.~\ref{fig:u1_protection}, on which the experimental runs are executed and averaged over.
+Error bars in the figures denote one standard deviation over the results for different circuit assignments.
+In scenarios where the ideal dynamics display large oscillations, small errors can lead to sizable deviations between different realizations and, thus, growing error bars.
+Instead, if the ideal dynamics prescribes only small oscillations around a constant or follows a damped decay, small differences between realizations play a less prominent role.